As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6. Cancer

-Whole body health conditions, such as hypothyroidism, Cushing’s and diabetes can all result in dark or brown spots on the skin.
+Whole-body health conditions, such as hypothyroidism, Cushing’s, and diabetes, can all result in dark or brown spots on the skin.
 You may also notice hair loss, a change in appetite and water consumption, and increased urination.
-Also, some medications, such as antifungals, may lead to a color change in the skin.
+Moreover, some medications, such as antifungals, may lead to a color change in the skin.

 Your vet will want to run bloodwork and other tests if you notice any of these changes.
-Most of these issues that cause brown spots can be treated with medications, often lifelong.
+Most of these issues that cause brown spots can be treated with medications, which are often lifelong.

 The diagnostics for nearly every skin issue in dogs is going to involve a sample.
 This may be a skin scraping, fine needle aspirate, or even a biopsy of the brown spot in order to see what’s going on with your dog’s skin.
-From there, treatment will be started, if necessary, depending on the cause.
+Look to spend about $100-$300 for diagnostics.

 Black Spots on Your Dog’s Skin